Harold Johnson - Show Host and Frequent Contributor

 John Harrelson - Contributor

 Our show’s medical correspondent, Dr. John Harrelson, was a orthopedic surgeon at Duke University Medical Center until he retired from clinical practice in 2002.
 John attended Duke University for his undergraduate and medical education.
 He served three years in the Navy and joined the faculty at Duke University in 1973.
 An ambitious gardener, John tends to several acres in Durham.
-He joined the Durham County Extension Master Gardener program in 2013.
+He joined the Master Gardener program in 2013.

 Amy Hill - Timely Tips

 Author of our show’s Timely Tips, Amy Hills is a native North Carolinian, having grown up in Lexington in Davidson County.
 She is a graduate of Duke University and holds a degree in English.
 She worked as an editor for McGraw-Hill in Washington DC and Chicago before moving back to Durham in the fall of 2002.
 She is now a stay-at-home mom of two children.
-She joined the Durham County Extension Master Gardener program in 2005.
+She joined the Master Gardener program in 2005.

 Dan Mason - Contributor

 A contributor to the show, Dan Mason has been performing, directing and teaching in the Triangle area for over 30 years.
 He is an award winning performer and director receiving 3 Cantey Performance Awards at Raleigh Little Theatre.
 As director, Dan has led countless teens to stage careers through his work with the North Carolina 4-H Performing Arts Troupe and the Teen Arts Program in Raleigh.
 He is a Soloist, Assistant Music Director, and accompanist at St. Michael’s Episcopal Church in Raleigh.
 Dan’s gardening interests include vegetables, perennials, fruits, shrubs and cut flower gardens.
 Having recently acquired a greenhouse he is looking forward to growing seedlings for his garden and to share.
-He is an Extension Master Gardener in Durham County.